QuickBooks closes your Stamford management company fine, but it can't touch fund-level accounting

 - Investor statements generate from the books instead of being assembled by an analyst

-- Integrates with your ERP (Enterprise Resource Planning), business intelligence dashboards and CRM (Customer Relationship Management) for one financial truth
+- Integrates with your ERP (Enterprise Resource Planning), business intelligence (BI) dashboards and CRM (Customer Relationship Management) for one financial truth

 - Fund and treaty accounting logic is intricate, so a wrong model is expensive to fix